The Home of Mathematical Knitting

-Carolyn Yackel and sarah-marie belcastro co-organized two mathematics conference sessions, each of which included a sequence of talks and a mathematical fiber arts exhibit.
+Carolyn Yackel and sarah-marie belcastro co-organized three mathematics conference sessions, each of which included a sequence of talks and a mathematical fiber arts exhibit.
 We have co-edited two books on mathematics and fiber arts written for crafters, mathematicians, and mathematics educators.

 Making Mathematics with Needlework is based on the based on the 2005 AMS Special Session in Mathematics and Mathematics Education in Fiber Arts (at the January 2005 Joint Mathematics Meetings in Atlanta, GA).
 A customizable pattern for the hyperbolic baby pants from Making Mathematics with Needlework is available for free at the Wolfram Demonstrations Project.

 Crafting by Concepts is partially based on the 2009 AMS Special Session on Mathematics and Mathematics Education in Fiber Arts (at the January 2009 Joint Mathematics Meetings in Washington, DC).

 |Collections of objects||Individual objects||Functional mathematical patterns|

 |Möbius bands (recipe included)||Y x I twist: core 1, core 2, completion||Y x I twist cowl|

 |Klein bottles (recipe included)||Negatively Curved Möbius Bands: 1st, 2nd||sublimation socks (8 x 12) (7 x 10) (6 x 8)|